-The bill amends various sections of Kansas election law to establish that special elections must be held on the first Tuesday after the first Monday in March or on the same day as a general or primary election.
-Specifically, it modifies K.S.A.
-2024 Supp.
-10-120 to change the timeline for calling elections related to bond issuance from within 90 days to within 60 days, aligning it with the dates of general or primary elections.
-Additionally, it clarifies the definition of a special election in K.S.A.
-25-1115 and K.S.A.
-25-2502, stating that such elections cannot occur within 45 days of a general or primary election but can coincide with those elections.
+This bill amends various sections of Kansas election law to establish new requirements for special elections.
+It mandates that special elections be held either on the first Tuesday after the first Monday in March or on the same day as a general or primary election.
+The bill also modifies the timeline for calling elections related to bond issuance by municipalities, reducing the maximum time frame from 90 days to 60 days, and specifies that elections cannot be held within 45 days of a general or primary election unless they coincide with those elections.

 Statutes affected: As introduced: 25-2502